Travel to Spain from your Kitchen

-We invite you to a gastronomic virtual tour to the Spanish cuisine!
+We invite you to a gastronomic virtual tour to the fantastic cuisine of Spain!
 It is not necessary to physically travel to Spain to enjoy its unique and tasty traditional food.
-And if you have traveled to Spain before, probably you are tired to see at every corner restaurants that will serve you “la mejor paella” in the city.
+And if you have traveled to Spain before, probably you are tired of seeing restaurants that will serve you “La Mejor Paella” in the city on every street corner.
 The Spanish cuisine is so much more than Paella and Sangria.
-We would like to offer you the recipes of 3 Spanish dishes that are easy to cook and easy to find all the ingredients no matter the country you are in.
-These dishes are: (1) Canelones de Carne, (2) Croquetas de Jamón and a super tasty dessert (3) Torrijas.
+We would like to offer you the recipes of 3 Spanish dishes that are easy to cook and easy to find all the ingredients no matter what country you are in.
+These dishes are: Canelones de Carne, Croquetas de Jamón and a super tasty dessert, Torrijas.
 Let start the tour!

 1. Canelones de carne

-Canelones de carne or “Meat Cannelloni” is a traditional Spanish dish that actually has Italian origin.
+Canelones de carne or “Meat Cannelloni” is a dish that, although being from Italian origin, has become traditional in Spain.
 Italian chefs who were working in restaurants in Barcelona made the Cannelloni popular in Catalonia.
-Curiously, the dish became traditional especially on San Esteban holiday (St. Stephen’s Day) that in Spain is celebrated only in Catalonia on the day after Christmas (26th December).
+Curiously, the dish became traditional on the San Esteban Holiday (St. Stephen’s Day) that in Spain is celebrated only in Catalonia on the day after Christmas (26th December).
 So, the reason was to use the meat leftovers from the Christmas table.
-Thus, the Canelones were stuffed with this meat scraps.
-But of course, you don’t have to wait for Christmas to be able to cook this delicious Spanish dish ;).
+Thus, the Canelones were stuffed with meat and any other ingredients you had left over.
+But of course, you don’t have to wait for Christmas to be able to cook this delicious Spanish dish.

-- 500 gr of minced meat (mixture of beef and pork)
+- 500g of minced meat (mixture of beef and pork)

 - 20 squares of cannelloni pasta

 - homemade tomato sauce or tomato sauce in can

 - salt, black pepper and oregano

 For the Béchamel sauce

 - 500 ml of milk